felipemontefuscolo/ead/README.md

 the gradient of a function in forward mode.
 For more information about AD, see [this link](http://en.wikipedia.org/wiki/Automatic_differentiation).

-The implementation follow the idea of the paper ["Efficient Expression Templates for Operator Overloading-based Automatic Differentiation"](http://arxiv.org/abs/1205.3506), which is implemented in the Trilinos package [Sacado](http://trilinos.sandia.gov/packages/sacado/).
+The implementation follows the idea of the paper ["Efficient Expression Templates for Operator Overloading-based Automatic Differentiation"](http://arxiv.org/abs/1205.3506), which is implemented in the Trilinos package [Sacado](http://trilinos.sandia.gov/packages/sacado/).